 For Shahram, the moment that really brought the crisis home was when his guide took the group to a site where a rhino had been poached about a year ago.
 After witnessing the tragedy firsthand, he knew he needed to invest in the Rhino Gold Bar initiative.
 Proceeds from the sale of these bars will be applied to both community-driven conservation efforts and activities in the field.
 “I learned from others on our team that they are buying one-ounce or half-ounce bars for their kids, and decided that I needed to do something too,” says Shahram.

-Overnight, Shahram made the decision to purchase 100 half-ounce Rhino Gold Bars for each full-time employee or contractor of Motion Metrics.
+Overnight, Shahram made the decision to purchase 100 half-ounce Rhino Gold Bars, with one for each full-time employee or contractor of Motion Metrics.
 Our commitment to responsible mining extends beyond customer sites and into the communities and regions in which we do business.
 We hope that our small role in this initiative will help protect both our planet and the quality of life for future generations.